How To Handle Sick Or Injured Wildlife

 Take note of where you found the animal

-It is vital that you provide your vet or a wildlife carer the location of where you found the animal, as it will need to be released back into the same or similar environment once rehabilitated.
+It is vital that you provide your vet or a wildlife carer with the location of where you found the animal, as it will need to be released back into the same or similar environment once rehabilitated.

 Take the injured or sick animal to your local Greencross Vets or Wildlife shelter